Press enter to see results or esc to cancel.

 Fair Consideration Framework

 According to the Fair Consideration Framework (FCF), all Singapore-based employers must consider local applicants fairly and reasonably for both new Employment Pass and S Pass applications.
 What’s more, they must advertise job vacancies on MyCareersFuture.sg for at least 28 days.
-This was effective from October 1, 2020.

-Types of work passes in Singapore
+Types of Work Passes in Singapore

 The 3 major types of work passes in Singapore are mainly categorized by the employee’s education, job type, and salary.
 As an expat working in Singapore, your employer will need to help you apply for your pass or permit.
-In this section, we’ll go over the latest criteria and requirements for Work Permit, S Pass, and Employment Pass.

-1. What is a Work Permit?
+1. What Is a Work Permit?

-Work Permits (WP) are for semi-skilled foreign workers from a pre-approved list of countries.
-Just to name a few, WPs are issued to Asian countries such as Malaysia, Hong Kong, South Korea, India, Thailand, and China.
+Work Permits (WP) are for semi-skilled foreign workers from a pre-approved list of countries including Asian countries such as Malaysia, Hong Kong, South Korea, India, Thailand, and China.
 Despite each sector having its own list of approved countries, Malaysians applying for their WP are given more leeway.
-Your employer or appointed agent can apply for a WP online.
-WP Online can track applications and often process them within 1 working day.

 Usually, WP-holders work in labor-intensive sectors.
 Examples include construction, marine shipyard, manufacturing, and the service sector.
 Though there is no minimum qualifying salary, there is a cap on the maximum length of employment and age limits.
-Once your application is through, your WP is renewable and can last up to 2 years.

-Work Permit requirements/limitations for employers
+Work Permit Requirements/Limitations for Employers

 In addition, employers must pay a monthly levy for each foreign worker on top of providing mandatory medical insurance for them.
 This may further affect your employer’s hiring decisions.